 We recognise that we have a responsibility to minimise the adverse impact that our business activities may have on the environment.
 Failure to do so may result not only in adverse environmental impacts, but also financial penalties and long term damage to our reputation.

-In recent years we have implemented a number of initiatives and processes in recognition of our environmental responsibilities, and in collaboration with suppliers, help them to become more efficient with resources.
+In recent years we have implemented a number of initiatives and processes in recognition of our environmental responsibilities.
+We are working in collaboration with suppliers to reduce plastic from our packaging and move towards 100% recyclable packaging by 2025.